gregtomasch/USFSMAX_MMC_Module/README.md

 * "SCL_PIN" I2C clock GPIO

 The sketch configures the USFSMAX at startup and demonstrates the basic AHRS functions and sensor data acquisition according to the [USFSMAX register map](https://github.com/gregtomasch/USFSMAX/blob/master/USFSMAX_Reg_Map_0.0.pdf) included in this repository.
 The DHI corrector can be enabled/configured in the "config.h" tab of the sketch to evaluate its operation in 2-D and 3-D modes.
 The sketch's serial interface supports reset of the DHI corrector selected at startup.

-### Sensor Calibrations
-All bench calibrations of the accelerometers and magnetometers are stored in the USFSMAX's EEPROM and are not intended to be modified by the user at this time.

-The gyroscope biases are calculated at startup and are stored in the USFSMAX's EEPROM.
-The gyroscope bias calculation routine detects unwanted motion and resets the data buffers if the USFSMAX is bumped during gyroscope calibration. **However, it is a good idea to take care to not disturb the USFS during gyroscope calibration.** Gyroscope calibration can be selected from the sketch's serial interface at any time.

-The DHI correction function is activated by defining "ENABLE_DHI_CORRECTOR" as "0x01".
-The 2-D corrector is selected by defining "USE_2D_DHI_CORRECTOR" as "0x01", otherwise the 3-D corrector is used instead.
-These definitions along with some simple instructions are located in the "BASIC SETUP" section in the "config.h" tab of the sketch.

-If the 3-D DHI corrector is selected and active, data collection for a new hard iron correction estimate begins at startup.
-Tumble the USFSMAX (attached to the test object) randomly in 3-Space until the "Dynamic Hard Iron Correction Valid" field on the serial interface toggles from "0" to "128".
-The new value of the R-squared will be displayed as well.

-If the 2-D DHI corrector is selected and active, the basic procedure and serial interface response is similar.
-However, the USFSMAX and test object should be rotated in the horizontal plane (NOT in 3-D) for several revolutions until the corrector completes the hard iron correction estimate.
-The closer to level the pitch and roll attitude of the USFSMAX is held during 2-D rotation the better the hard iron correction estimate (and the larger R-squared) will be.

 ### I2C Data Transactions
 **The I2C slave address of the USFSMAX is currently set to 0x57.** There are plans to make the I2C slave address user-selectable and this feature should be available soon.
 An important aspect of the USFSMAX's I2C slave bus is that there is always a finite delay between when the host MCU requests to read data and when that data is available to be read.
 Consequently, the USFSMAX will work best with host MCU's that support [I2C clock stretching](https://www.i2c-bus.org/clock-stretching/).